influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 Controls how the web console sends emails to invite users to the application.
 Note that the web console requires a functioning SMTP server to email invites to new web console users.
-If you’re working on Ubuntu 14.04 and are looking for an SMTP server to use for development purposes, see the
-[SMTP Server Setup guide](/enterprise/v1.0/guides/smtp-server/) for how to get up and running with [MailCatcher](https://mailcatcher.me/).

 ### host = "localhost"